Thank you very much for taking the time to read this GoFundMe.

 (Photo: Ray (left) and me, Shelly (right), Feb 2015, shortly before the toxic mold injury/poisoning.)

-3b.
+3c.
 Ray has not, and, most unjustly, most likely will not be able to obtain legal compensation for this devastating toxic mold injury.
 Ray has looked extensively for legal representation and has not been able to find representation.

-4. We are most humbly and most kindly reaching out to local community organizations, the local media, friends, family, and anybody most kindly willing to help us.
+4. We are most humbly and most kindly reaching out to local political and community leaders, local community organizations, the local media, friends, family, and anybody most kindly willing to help us.
 We are reaching out to all these people in our most sincere efforts to get assistance to follow Ray’s MD doctor’s orders to plan for and build medically clean housing completely safe from toxic mold and secondhand cigarette smoke.
 This medically clean housing is critical in helping Ray to return to being a highly contributing citizen of our community, our American country and our world.

-6. Here is a copy of Ray’s recent MD doctor’s letter, which supports what we are stating in this GoFundMe:
+6. Here is a copy of Ray’s recent M.D. doctor’s letter, which supports what we are stating in this GoFundMe:

 7. Here is one of the reports referred to in the above letter from Ray’s MD, of the mold mycotoxin tests on Ray’s body: